 Great jobs!
 Students who complete the Archaeology Minor find employment in areas such as film, museums and archives, studio art, tourism, publishing, and government service.
 The Archaeology Minor is easy to combine with pre-professional programs such as business, nursing, and engineering.

+Make Connections!
+The Archaeology program encourages student participation with local and national archaeology groups.
+The Michigan Archaeological Society and the Archaeological Institute of America have local chapters that welcome student members.
 The Archaeological Society of GVSU is a student organization dedicated to bringing together all students and faculty interested in archaeology.
-The Archaeological Society meets twice a month for a variety of social and academic events such as movies, field trips and discussion of excavation projects.
+The Archaeological Society sponsors a variety of social and academic events such as movies, field trips and discussion of excavation projects.

 Research Opportunities!
 We encourage students to participate in archaeological field projects, both local and international.
 Check out field training recommendations here.
 Students are also encouraged to take part in faculty research projects.
 Get in touch with archaeology faculty here.